 - ATM Machines: ATMs are the best way to get cash but they can also be another way to get scammed.
 Thieves have all sorts to ways to rip you off.

 - Hide Your PIN: Make sure no one is looking over your shoulder.
-Some thieves have been known or rig up a small camera pointed to the number pad, so always use your other hand to cover up the number.
+Some thieves have been known to rig up a small camera pointed to the number pad — so always use your other hand to cover up the number.

-- Tape In The Card Slot: A common scam is to put clear tape in the card slot so your card gets stuck when it is inserted.
-After you leave someone comes by with tweezers and gets your card.
+- Tape In The Card Slot: A common scam is to put transparent tape in the card slot so your card gets stuck after it is inserted.
+Once you leave someone comes by with tweezers and gets your card.

 - Report “Eaten” Cards: Sometimes cards just get eaten but some are victims of fraud.
-Cancel the card if you can’t get it back.
+If the bank is open go ask but cancel the card if you can’t get it back.